List of The Venture Bros. characters: The Investors

 The Investors (Caecius: voiced by Doc Hammer; Skiron: voiced by John Hodgman; Lips: voiced by T. Ryder Smith) are a mysterious group of supervillains introduced in "Pinstripes & Poltergeists" as members of the Guild aligned with Monstroso.
 They possess seemingly omnipotent abilities, capable of granting the dreams and wishes of individuals through "contracts", albeit at a steep price.
 Despite being sought after by both O.S.I. and the reformed S.P.H.I.N.X., they evade capture.

 In "O.S.I.
 Love You", they disguise themselves as O.S.I.
 Mister level operatives, including Mister Frost (voiced by Christopher McCulloch), Mister Sample (voiced by Dana Snyder), and Mister Yourname (voiced by Brendon Small), the latter of whom has not undergone proper induction.
 Their goal is to interrogate individuals regarding the whereabouts of Monstroso and Molotov Cocktease.
 During Brock's interrogation, they kill Monstroso, successfully deceiving General Gathers until the real Mister operatives arrive.

 During the opening of Gargantua-2, they aim to "collect" what they offered to JJ Venture by destroying the station.
-Concurrently, The Sovereign plans to attack the station to eliminate the Investors before they demand their due from him.
-With assistance from Phantom Limb, they sabotage the station, escape The Sovereign, and confront Dr. Henry Killinger on Meteor Majeure, where they perish in battle.
+Concurrently, Sovereign plans to attack the station to eliminate the Investors before they demand their due from him.
+With assistance from Phantom Limb, they sabotage the station, escape Sovereign, and confront Dr. Henry Killinger on Meteor Majeure, where they are killed in battle.

 Augustus St. Cloud

 Augustus St. Cloud (voiced by Christopher McCulloch, originally James Urbaniak) is the affluent former rival of Billy from their quiz show days, both being collectors of sci-fi and Rusty Venture memorabilia.
-He initially appears at Dr. Venture's tag sale, enduring Baron Ünderbheit's attacks due to The Monarch's intervention.
+He initially appears at Dr. Venture's tag sale, enduring Baron Ünderbheit's attacks due to Monarch's intervention.
 Later, he joins the ranks of supervillains, despite not being an official Guild member yet.

 After making a substantial donation to the Guild's Widows and Orphans charity, he gains induction into the Guild and the privilege to choose from a pool of archnemeses.
 He insists on selecting Billy Quizboy, and Watch and Ward comply after another generous donation.
 St. Cloud's feud with Billy escalates when they must retrieve items he purchased from Dr. Venture to fund the Palaemon Project, uncovering St. Cloud's Asian albino henchman, "Pi Wai."
 Despite refusing to consume $1 worth of pennies, the exact value Billy outbid St. Cloud in an eBay auction years earlier, Billy triumphs over St. Cloud in a trivia contest once again.
 He reclaims Venture's hovercraft, essential for handling the Palaemon Project mutants, and H.E.L.P.er, who had been sold to St. Cloud.

 St. Cloud is recognized by his short and stout stature, deadpan voice, round dark glasses, and assortment of ginger pageboy-style wigs.
 His immense wealth and somewhat petulant demeanor lead him to employ monetary persuasion or acquisitions to achieve his objectives.